CodingKoopa/yamdi/README.md

   yamdi:
     build: .
 ```
-As the `Dockerfile` is (deliberately) placed in the root of this repository, this repository can somewhat cleanly be added as a submodule for another repo if you're using this in a larger setup.
+As the `Dockerfile` is (deliberately) placed in the root of this repository, this repository can somewhat cleanly be added as a submodule for another repository if you're using this in a larger setup.
 ```yml
 services:
   yamdi: